Aerial view of Forest

 Introduction

 Forests are a useful resource to people.
-Commercial forest produce supports construction and other development activities in the economy.
+Commercial forest products support construction and other development activities in the economy.
 Production of timber in private property will be profitable not only for economic growth but also as a business venture.

-1) Why should the state interfere/What is the state?s logic in interfering with an individual?s decision to plant or fell a tree?
+• What is the state’s logic in interfering with an individual’s decision to plant or fell a tree?

-2) Does the state?s logic of increasing forest coverage as a reason for this intervention stand the test of verification?
+• Does the state’s logic of increasing forest coverage as a reason for this intervention stand the test of verification?

-In India, trees in the federal states are classified by the respective state departments into different categories depending on their commercial value as well as zones which are demarcated based on ecological criteria.
+In India, trees in the federal states are classified by the respective state departments into different categories depending on their commercial value, as well as zones that are demarcated based on ecological criteria.
 Cutting these categorised trees and transiting them requires the permission and presence of state officials at various levels.

 Methodology